 - Problems with memory, thinking, and concentration

-- Frontal lobe—Gradual changes in mood and personality, loss of muscle function on one side of the body
+- Frontal lobe—Slow changes in mood and personality, weak muscles on one side of the body

 - Temporal lobe—Problems with coordination, speech, and memory

-- Parietal lobe—Problems with sensation, writing, or fine motor skills
+- Parietal lobe—Problems with touch, writing, or fine motor skills

 - Cerebellum—Problems with coordination and balance

-- Grades I and II—These low-grade astrocytomas grow slowly.
-They generally stay in an area of the brain.
-They are more commonly found in younger patients.
-Grade II astrocytomas can spread.
+- Grades 1 and 2—These low grade tumors grow slowly.
+They tend to stay in a part of the brain.
+They are more common in younger people.
+Grade 2 astrocytomas can spread.

-- Grades III and IV—These high-grade tumors grow rapidly.
-They can spread throughout the brain and spinal cord.
-Aggressive treatment is needed.
+- Grades 3 and 4—These high grade tumors grow fast.
+They can spread to other parts of the brain and spinal cord.
 This is the most common type found in adults.
-Grade III tumors are called anaplastic astrocytoma.
-Grade IV tumors are called glioblastoma multiforme or GBM.
+Grade 3 tumors are called anaplastic astrocytomas.
+Grade 4 tumors are called glioblastoma multiforme (GBM).

-Treatment is based on the location, size, and grade of the tumor.
-Treatment may include:
+The location, size, and grade of the tumor will guide treatment.
+It may include:

-Radiation therapy involves the use of radiation to kill cancer cells or shrink the tumor.
-Radiation may be:
+Radiation therapy is the use of radiation to kill cancer cells and shrink tumors.
+It may be:

-- External radiation therapy—Radiation aimed at the tumor from a source outside the body
+- External—Radiation is aimed at the tumor from a source outside the body.

-- Internal radiation therapy, which is also called brachytherapy—Radioactive materials placed into the body near the cancer cells
+- Internal—Radioactive materials are placed into the body near the cancer cells.

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.